PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 BatchNorm attribute name.
 Their exact direct/reshaped statement grammars are shared with the preceding Resize evidence rule, and the repaired output is published as CF evidence for later normalization decisions.
+Local-response-normalization output propagation is policy-owned as a state-only decision.
+It preserves the generated parser grammar, marks an output CF only when the input has exact dynamic or suffix evidence, copies only rank-four static shapes, and removes stale NHWC evidence for that output.
+The source line is not rewritten, so the exporter does not mark the file changed solely for this propagation; the updated evidence is consumed by the subsequent Softmax/ReduceMax and Pool decisions.
 The NHWC AveragePool-to-binary bridge repair and its channel-last spatial-pool restoration wrapper use the same owner.
 AveragePool, binary-anchor, and multiply target shapes are normalized as one chain only when NHWC producer and consumer